spaceandtimefdn/sxt-chain-examples/tutorials/create_hello_world_table/README.md

 const wallet = new Wallet(process.env.PRIVATE_KEY);
 ```

-Finally, we submit the transaction to the Space and Time chain to create the transaction.
+Finally, we submit the transaction to the SXT Chain to create the transaction.

 ```javascript
 const signer = new EthEcdsaSigner(wallet, api);